Example Walkthrough

 As a first step, we use CuBIDS to identify the metadata fields present in the dataset,

 and remove any protected health information (PHI) or other sensitive fields.
-We want to do this before implementing any

-commands, as we must ensure PHI is not tracked as part of version control.
+as we must ensure PHI is not tracked as part of version control.

 This is accomplished with the following command: